bachya/Sifttter-Redux/README.md

 Siftter Redux is a modification of Craig Eley's [Sifttter](http://craigeley.com/post/72565974459/sifttter-an-ifttt-to-day-one-logger "Sifttter"), a script to collect information from [IFTTT](http://www.ifttt.com "IFTTT") and place it in a [Day One](http://dayoneapp.com, "Day One") journal.

-Siftter Redux's primary difference is in its execution method: it intended to run autonomously so that it does not need to be manually activated.
-This allows IFTTT data to be synchronized to Day One on a schedule.
+Siftter Redux has several fundamental differences:

+* Interactive logging of today's events, or events in the past
+* "Catch Up" mode for logging several days' events at once
+* Packaged as a command line app, complete with documentation and help
+* Easy installation on cron for automated running

-The aim of this project was to use a Raspberry Pi; as such, the instructions below are specifically catered to that platform.
+For the fourth bullet point, the aim of this project was to use a Raspberry Pi; as such, the instructions below are specifically catered to that platform.
 That said, it should be possible to install and configure on any *NIX platform.

 # Prerequisites